VagnerDomingues/electron-session-manager/README.md

 ### GitHub Actions Integration

-This boilerplate includes GitHub Actions workflows that will:
+Electron Session Manager includes GitHub Actions workflows that will:

 1. **On every push**: Build and test all examples
 2. **On tag creation** (e.g., `v1.0.0`):